Chiva-Som Hua Hin Review: Does Thailand’s Original Wellness Retreat Still Set the Standard?

 Dining: Thoughtful and Easy to Navigate

-Food is often where my clients think that wellness retreats will feel restrictive, but that was not my experience here.
-During my initial wellness consultation I was able to go through a wide range of options for meal plans, however I opted to just select my own food along the way once I understood that all menus included clear nutritional information, making it easy to make balanced choices without overthinking it.
-It creates a sense of awareness rather than limitation.
+Food is often where clients expect wellness retreats to feel restrictive, but that was not my experience at Chiva Som.
+During my initial consultation, there was a wide range of choice, however I opted to select my meals as I went, especially once I understood that all menus included clear nutritional information.
+It made it easy to make balanced choices without overthinking.

 The Setting & Service: Makes a Difference

-And when you return from the beach, the team meet you with cool towels and help you rinse off, which is a small detail but very well executed.
-They were also flexible with my schedule and adjusted appointments so I could fit in a quick kiteboarding session, which I really appreciated.
+When you return from the beach, the team are there to greet you with cold towels and help you rinse off.
+It’s a small detail, but very well executed.
+The appointments team were also flexible with my schedule, even adjusting timings so I could fit in a quick kiteboarding session, which I really appreciated.

 Accommodation: Ocean Rooms and Sleep Quality

-I stayed in the entry level Ocean Room, which was calm, private, and very much designed with rest in mind.
+I stayed in the lead-in Ocean Room, which felt calm, private, and clearly designed with rest in mind.

-Beyond the Ocean Rooms, Chiva-Som offers a range of accommodation including Thai Pavilions, which feel more traditional and garden-oriented, and a selection of suites with larger living spaces and sea views.
-For clients wanting more privacy, the suites are a natural step up, particularly for longer stays where space starts to matter more.
+Beyond this, Chiva Som offers a range of accommodation, including Thai Pavilions set within the gardens, which feel more private and immersed in nature, and a selection of suites with larger living spaces and, in some cases, more residential-style layouts.
+For clients wanting more privacy or staying longer, the suites are a natural step up.

-Across all categories, the focus is consistent.
-The design is understated, the colour palette is soft, and everything is geared towards reducing stimulation.
-Between the bedding options, the evening rituals, and the low-stimulation design, sleep becomes a key part of the experience.
+The design is understated, the palette is soft, and everything is geared towards reducing stimulation.
+From the bedding options to the evening rituals, sleep becomes a central part of the experience.

 What Chiva Som Does Exceptionally Well